Registered Nurse Salaries 2021: How Much Do Nurses Make?

 Doctorate of Nursing Practice (DNP) & Doctor of Philosophy in Nursing (PhD in Nursing) Salaries

 DNPs and PhDs in nursing have the highest level of nursing education.
-According to the US Bureau of Labor Statistics, DNP-prepared nurse practitioners earned an average of $135,830.
+According to Payscale, nurses with a Doctor of Nursing Practice (DNP) degree earned an average base salary of $105K as of August 2021.

 Other RN Salary Factors